- Our Apple iOS device apps

 For Email Newsletter sign‑up we store your email address and the choice of newsletters in our email marketing database.
 You may unsubscribe and opt out from any newsletter at any time by clicking the Unsubscribe link in the message.

 If you register on the site some of the information you supply, e.g. your SOS account username, is used as the name of the person posting a comment in our Forum.
-If you use our free Readers’ Ads service we ask you to supply a Contact name and indicate whether you are a Public or Trade seller.
+If you use our free Readers’ Ads service we ask you to supply a Contact name and indicate whether you are a Public or Business seller.
 By adding this information you are agreeing to it being displayed in public in your published advert.

 If you are purchasing items from our shop we will request your card or PayPal payment details and process it via our Payment Service Providers, SagePay or PayPal Inc. Note: we do not store your card details on our server but pass them to our payment service provider at the moment of transaction.
 This is done via a secure encrypted SSL link.
 We only retain the last four digits of your card number and the card type to help identify which card was used should there be a query with your order.
 SagePay and PayPal store your information on the basis of their privacy policies.